cloudfoundry/java-test-applications/README.md

 * Specifies a `java.opts` system property
 * Outputs `java.lang:type=Runtime/InputArguments` to `System.out`

-If the environment variable OOM is set, the application will repeatedly exhaust the heap until the JVM is killed:
+If the environment variable FAIL_OOM is set, the application will repeatedly exhaust the heap until the JVM is killed:

-    cf set-env <application name> OOM true
+    cf set-env <application name> FAIL_OOM true

 ## `web-application`
 The `web-application` application is typical of applications that use Spring MVC and Servlet 3.
 It has the following characteristics: